rhagarty/app-modernization/README.md

 ![ta-download-plan](images/ta-download-plan.png)

-You can explode this zip file bundle to see all the artifacts that TA provides, including a **README** file that gives you step by step instructions on how to use the bundle.
+You can explode this zip file bundle to see all the artifacts that AMA provides, including a **README** file that gives you step by step instructions on how to use the bundle.
 You will use this bundle in the next section of the lab.

 ## 2. Updating the application to run on Enterprise Application Service for Java